suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   //   To resend OTP for CONFIRM SIGN-UP page, use RESEND CONFIRMATION CODE api
 		   //   To resend OTP for CONFIRM FORGOT PASSWORD page, use FORGOT PASSWORD api
 		   //   To resend OTP for CONFIRM VERIFY PHONE NUMBER page, use VERIFY PHONE NUMBER api
+		   //
+		   // There is no lockout due for invalid OTP.
+Lockout is only for invalid password

 		D. FORGOT PASSWORD
 		-  Request: